 Heat pumps work most efficiently in combination with lower temperature heating systems, such as underfloor heating.
 This is because heat pumps are more efficient at delivering heat at lower temperatures than traditional gas-fired systems.

-Subsidies and Incentives:
+Subsidies and Incentive Measures:

 In many regions, subsidies and incentive measures are offered to encourage homeowners to switch to sustainable heating solutions, including heat pumps.